ecmwf/ecflow/docs/client_api/command_internals.rst

             Begin playing the definition in the server.
+            Expects zero or a single quoted string.

+            Argument(s):

+                suite-name: (optional)
-            Expects zero or a single quoted string. arg1 = suite-name | Nothing | force play the chosen suite, if no arg specified, play all suites, in the definition force means reset the begin status on the suites and bypass checks.
+                    # The name of the selected suite; if not specified, means all suites.
+                    # Including `--force` in the value means reset the begin status and bypass checks.
-                     This is only required if suite-name is provide as the first argument Using force can cause the creation of zombies
+                    # Important: using `--force` might cause the appearance of zombies.

             Usage: